-Accountabilities LAUSD Target Subgroup(s) Strategies/Activities Resources/Proposed Funding Sources Means of Evaluating Progress Staff Responsible Start/Completion Date List the Identify strategies/activities that will Periodic Assessment Who participates and/ or Indicate when the subgroups. improve English Language Development Identify the resources See monitoring indicators from CST section who is responsible for strategy will be (ELD), English Language Arts (ELA), needed to implement the below to increase the median API score. monitoring of the specific implemented and Mathematics, Science, and Social Studies. strategies, activities, strategies/ activities and/or projected date of Describe the supplemental intervention and/or support described support? completion. services provided before, during, and after in the left hand column. the school day for students not meeting grade level standards.
-Include support personnel that will assist in implementing 0 1 44 these strategies/activities.
-Grade 11 25% 32% +7 9 6) Data Driven Instruction: utilizing tri that align to social studies, training in project- annual diagnostic assessments (ex.
-NWEA language arts, and other based learning MAPS, Pearson GMADE/RADE) and ongoing Social Studies standards occurs with follow analysis of FOSS's formative, summative and embedded assessments that are standards- Understanding by Design by Wiggins & up throughout the aligned and reveal students areas of McTighe (ASCD, 2005) year strength and need book for each faculty 7) AFTERSCHOOL: YPI's Insane Science Club member, Houghton- Faculty receive develops student skills and knowledge in the Mifflin CA-aligned social information on sciences. studies resources, project-based SOCIAL STUDIES/HISTORY: additional resources learning and social 1) Backward Design approach to project listed in Appendix, funded studies resources design to ensure all standards incorporated. through ADA upon hiring.
-August Guidelines described in Understanding by Cost of diagnostic institute formally Design (Wiggins & McTighe, 2005) benchmarks (ex NWEA trains in project 2) Project-based Learning with MAPS) funded by ADA based learning and constructivist-based lessons to provide backward design students to connect learning to personal for standards- interests and build upon background aligned projects. knowledge/skills.
-Students involved in planning, problem-solving, decision-making, Ongoing professional and investigation; they work relatively development on autonomously as well as cooperatively over monthly basis. extended periods of time; they reflect on their work, receive feedback and incorporate the feedback; they are guided by teachers' facilitation, not direction, to develop skills; their final product represents the skills and knowledge they gained, which fulfill explicit standards-based educational goals 3) Data Driven Instruction: tri annual diagnostic assessments (ex.
-NWEA MAPS, Pearson GMADE/RADE) and standards- based rubric evaluation of student projects will inform student grouping, lexile levels, intervention and enrichment needs, and pre-teaching and re-teaching needs.
-Reduce the percentage of students in Hispanic , , , 1) YPI Program Services See monitoring indicators for CST on 1) YPI program Staff (see Spring, upon being neutre the percentage of students III 1 inspanic If annu services and involvement. research The region services See monitoring indicators for CST Off This high an area in the shing, about pellig
+Accountabilities LAUSD Target Subgroup(s) Strategies/Activities Resources/Proposed Funding Sources Means of Evaluating Progress Staff Responsible Start/Completion Date raiget List the subgroups.
+Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
+Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
+Include support Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
+Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
+Indicate when the strategy will be implemented and projected date of completion. personnel that will assist in implementing Grade 11 25% 32% +79 these strategies/activities.
+6) Data Driven Instruction: utilizing tri annual diagnostic assessments (ex.
+NWEA MAPS, Pearson GMADE/RADE) and ongoing analysis of FOSS's formative, summative and embedded assessments that are standardsaligned and reveal students areas of strength and need 7) AFTERSCHOOL: YPI'S Insane Science Club develops student skills and knowledge in the sciences.
+SOCIAL STUDIES/HISTORY: 1) Backward Design approach to project design to ensure all standards incorporated.
+Guidelines described in Understanding by Design (Wiggins & McTighe, 2005) 2) Project-based Learning with constructivist-based lessons to provide students to connect learning to personal interests and build upon background knowledge/skills.
+Students involved in planning, problem-solving, decision-making, and investigation; they work relatively autonomously as well as cooperatively over extended periods of time; they reflect on their work, receive feedback and incorporate the feedback; they are guided by teachers' facilitation, not direction, to develop skills; their final product represents the skills and knowledge they gained, which fulfill explicit standards-based educational goals 3) Data Driven Instruction: tri annual diagnostic assessments (ex.
+NWEA MAPS, Pearson GMADE/RADE) and standards-based rubric evaluation of student projects will inform student grouping, lexile levels, intervention and enrichment needs, and pre-teaching and re-teaching needs.
+Social Studies 1) Understanding by Design by Wiggins & McTighe (ASCD, 2005) book for each faculty member, Houghton- Mifflin CA-aligned social studies resources, additional resources listed in Appendix, funded through ADA Cost of diagnostic benchmarks (ex NWEA MAPS) funded by ADA that align to social studies, language arts, and other standards training in project-based learning occurs with follow up throughout the year Faculty receive information on project-based learning and social studies resources upon hiring.
+August institute formally trains in project based learning and backward design for standards-aligned projects.
+Ongoing professional development on monthly basis.
+Reduce the percentage of students in Hispanic 1) Family services and involvement: research 1) YPI Program Services See monitoring indicators for CST on 1) YPI program Staff (see Spring, upon being